These are the five highest GDPR fines in November 2024

 Vodafone España: 200,000 euros (Spain)

-The Spanish data protection authority Agencia Española de Protección de Datos (AEPD) has imposed a fine of 200,000 euros on Vodafone Spain for a breach of Article 6(1) GDPR.
+The Spanish data protection authority Agencia Española de Protección de Datos (AEPD) has charged Vodafone Spain with a breach of Article 6(1) of the GDPR.
+GDPR imposed a fine of 200,000 euros.
 The case concerned a fraudulent application for an additional SIM card that was approved without sufficient security checks.
 This later led to unauthorized access to personal data.

-On December 1, 2022, a third person requested the delivery of an additional SIM card from Lowi, a Vodafone brand, via the private area of the customer account in question.
+On December 1, 2022, an application was submitted by a third person via the private area of the affected customer account with Lowi, a Vodafone brand, the delivery of an additional SIM card.
 A different delivery address was provided.
 Vodafone approved the card and delivered it without sufficiently verifying the identity of the applicant.

 The AEPD's review revealed that the required security procedures were not fully implemented.
 For example, there was no recording of the call to verify identity and other security measures were not properly documented.
 The fraud allowed the perpetrator to access sensitive data and accounts of the affected customer.
 There had already been two failed attempts to change the affected customer's email address on November 30, 2022, which could have indicated a possible fraud attempt.